SannaSiljeback/uppgift-imageSearch/README.md

 * Joi

 ## Key Features
-* User authentication with both Google and Github, using Auth0.
+* User authentication with both Google and Github, facilitated by Auth0.
-* Image search that also comes with suggestions if you mispell.
+* Image search functionality with automatic suggestions for misspelled queries.
-* Display search results and also shows the search time duration.
+* Display of search results along with search duration.
-* Ability to save favorite images and view them at you're favorite page.
+* Ability to save favorite images and view them on your own favorite page.

 ## Set up
-* Before you start you have to have node.js installed, a Google Custom Search JSON API Key and Auth0 application.
+* Before starting, ensure you have Node.js installed, as well as a Google Custom Search JSON API Key and an Auth0 application.

 * Clone repository from [Github](https://github.com/SannaSiljeback/uppgift-imageSearch/)
 * Navigate to the project directory.

-* First navigate to the client side in the project directory:
+* First, navigate to the client side within the project directory:
 1. Run:
 ```
 cd client